-Apart from the requirements directly connected with the physics performance of the MVD a lot of more requirements exist which can't be expressed easily in terms of figures of merit.
+Apart from the requirements directly connected with the physics performance of the MVD many requirements exist which can't be expressed easily in terms of figures of merit.
 They are mostly given by the environmental and operational conditions of the MVD and can be therefore derived from background process simulations or they are given by the needs from the outer detector components.
 With this in mind these requirements can be expressed much more solid although changes are still possible depending on the input from background simulations and other detector components constraints.
 These requirements are:

-- Radiation tolerance up to $3 \cdot 10^{14} n{eq} \text{cm}^{-2}$ for the innermost pixel layers and up to $10^{14} n{eq} \text{cm}^{-2}$ for the strip layers. - Material budget less than 1.2% of a radiation length per pixel layer and less than 1% per strip layer including all support structures and services. - Single channel occupancy up to some kHz for pixel sizes of $50 \cdot 400$ or $100 \cdot 100 \ \mu\text{m}^2$ resp. and up to some 10 kHz for single strips. - Total count rates per FE chip of about 10 MHz for the pixel part and 8 MHz for the strip part. - Time resolution σ_t must at least better than 50 ns to separate the single events; an improved resolution of about 2 ns is desirable for further event deconvolution in later DAQ stages. - $\frac{dE}{dx}$ -resolution in the order of a few percent for low momentum particles, especially kaons, pions and protons well below 1 GeV momentum.
+- Radiation tolerance up to $3 \cdot 10^{14} \, \rm n{eq} cm^{-2}$ for the innermost pixel layers and up to $10^{14} \, \rm n{eq} cm^{-2}$ for the strip layers. - Material budget less than 1.2% of a radiation length per pixel layer and less than 1% per strip layer including all support structures and services. - Single channel occupancy up to some kHz for pixel sizes of $50 \cdot 400$ or $100 \cdot 100 \ \mu\text{m}^2$ resp. and up to some 10 kHz for single strips. - Total count rates per FE chip of about 10 MHz for the pixel part and 8 MHz for the strip part. - Time resolution σ_t must at least better than 50 ns to separate the single events; an improved resolution of about 2 ns is desirable for further event deconvolution in later DAQ stages.

+• $\frac{dE}{dx}$ -resolution in the order of ten percent is desirable for low momentum particles, especially kaons, pions and protons well below 1 GeV momentum.

 The determination of the MVD requirements and the optimization of the MVD layout requires extensive simulation studies and can be divided into three stages.
 The first stage contains detailed simulations which define the needs for the readout electronic chain.
 Peak and average data rates together with rate distributions at all levels of the readout architecture have to be investigated, e.g. rates and distributions at FE, module and several multi-module levels.
 The time structure of events needs to be considered, latency distributions at different readout levels are needed to investigate the influence of overlapping events and event rate fluctuations.
 Finally also the energy deposition and its distribution has to be evaluated to define the required dynamic range for the FE-electronics of the MVD.
 For all these simulations full background processes $\bar{p}p$ and $\bar{p}A$ for different nuclei are needed.

-The second stage deals with geometrical optimization of the MVD layout.
-To this field all kind of possible layout options belongs, in particular:
+The second stage deals with geometrical optimization of the MVD layout, in particular all kind of possible layout options:

-- Variation of pixel sizes and shape, e.g. $50 \cdot 400 \ \mu m^2$ or $50 \cdot 200 \ \mu m^2$ or $100 \cdot 100 \ \mu m^2$. - Strip pitches between 50 and 200 μ m and strip crossing angles between 1° and 90°. - Different pixel and strip module sizes and shapes, e.g. wedge strip modules for disks, rectangular modules for barrels etc. - Variation of active sensor thickness between 200 and 100 μ m silicon and different sensor sizes to optimize the ratio between dead and active areas. - Arrangement options of modules on the local supports, e.g. overlap of modules versus straight module placement. - Local support and services options.
+- Variation of pixel sizes and shape, e.g. $50 \cdot 400~\mu\text{m}^2$ or $50 \cdot 200~\mu\text{m}^2$ or $100 \cdot 100~\mu\text{m}^2$. - Strip pitches between 50 and 200 μm and strip crossing angles between 1° and 90°. - Different pixel and strip module sizes and shapes, e.g. wedge strip modules for disks, rectangular modules for barrels etc. - Variation of active sensor thickness between 200 and 100 μ m silicon and different sensor sizes to optimize the ratio between dead and active areas. - Arrangement options of modules on the local supports, e.g. overlap of modules versus straight module placement. - Local support and services options.